bottledlactose/cube-engine/README.md

 # Cube Engine

 This project mostly serves as a massive learning experience for me in terms of 3D game engine development.
-I've learned various skills, such as writing low-level memory stuff using C++, using a novel graphics engine technology, refactoring code, setting up a physics engine and lots, lots more.
+I've learned various skills, such as dealing with low-level memory layouts using C++, using a novel graphics engine technology, refactoring code, setting up a physics engine and lots, lots more.

 ## Directory Structure

-- `assets` - Includes unpre-processed `.blend` files that were converted to `.glb` files
+- `assets` - Includes unprocessed `.blend` files that are converted to `.glb` files in `content`
 - `content` - Asset files that are ready for direct importing into the game engine
-- `scripts` - A collection of utility scripts that may or may not be used by the build process
+- `scripts` - A collection of utility scripts that are used by the build process
 - `shaders` - Raw GLSL shader files that are to be compiled to SPIR-V and then to header files
 - `source` - All of the source code, including all `.cpp` and `.hpp` files
 - `thirdparty` - All engine dependencies